snowplow-archive/snowplow.github.com/_posts/2015-06-25-analysing-attribution-using-d3-js.md

 category: Other
 ---

-[Marketing attribution](https://en.wikipedia.org/wiki/Attribution_(marketing)), as in understanding what impact different marketing channels have in driving conversion is very complex problem:
+[Marketing attribution](https://en.wikipedia.org/wiki/Attribution_(marketing)), as in understanding what impact different marketing channels have in driving conversion, is very complex problem:

 1. We have no way of directly measuring the impact of an individual channel on a user's propensity to convert
 2. It is not uncommon for users to interact with many channels prior to converting